 Can I resubmit an application in future funding windows if it was not successful in previous rounds?

 Yes, you can resubmit applications.
+We advise that you reflect on any feedback you receive from assessors to improve your application.
 You may improve your chance of success if you make changes to your original application based on the assessor feedback you received.
 There is, however, no guarantee that your application will be successful; each application will be assessed on its own merit.
-Applicants should be aware that there have been changes to competition rules between Phase 1 and Phase 2, and there may be further refinements between future competition windows.
+Applicants should be aware that there have been changes to competition rules between Phase 1 and Phase 2 and between competition windows.
 For each application you submit, you must make sure that your business, project team (where applicable) and your project are eligible and the questions are answered in full.

 Does a deployment project need to have had a study funded by the IETF to be eligible?